 The winners will be presented with their awards at a ceremony sponsored by the Gilder Lehrman Institute at Trinity Church in New York City on February 28, 2024.
 Please write to email@example.com to inquire about attending.

 We are interested in all geographical areas and time periods.
 Please note that works related to the Civil War are acceptable only if their primary focus relates to slavery or emancipation.
 Publishers and authors are invited to submit books that meet these criteria.

-Books with a copyright date between January 1, 2022, and December 31, 2022, are eligible for consideration for the 2023 Frederick Douglass Book Prize.
-Entries will be accepted from February 6 through May 1, 2023.
-For further details on submission requirements, visit the GLC website or write to firstname.lastname@example.org with the subject heading: FDBP 2023.
+Books with a copyright date between January 1, 2023, and December 31, 2023, are eligible for consideration for the 2024 Frederick Douglass Book Prize.
+Entries will be accepted during the first few months of 2024.
+For further details on submission requirements, visit the GLC website or write to firstname.lastname@example.org with the subject heading: FDBP 2024.

 Frederick Douglass Book Prize Winners